mosaicnetworks/monetd/docs/monetd_poa.rst

 ==================

-This document describes the requirements for a smart-contract to implement POA in a Monet hub.
+This document describes the requirements for a smart-contract to implement POA in a Monet Toolchain hub.
 The default contract supplied with ``monetd`` already meets these requirements.

 Solidity
 --------